onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

 for all sufficiently large `k`, where:

-* `epsilon_EBH > 0` is a small threshold fixed in advance, and
+* `epsilon_EBH > 0` is a small threshold fixed in advance,
 * the inequality is understood in a coarse sense compatible with observational uncertainties and modeling errors.

 In words:

-* as we refine our description of the early universe and include more detailed halo and SMBH information, the tension associated with early SMBH formation remains within a stable, low band.
+* as we refine our description of the early universe and include more detailed halo and SMBH information, the tension associated with early SMBH formation remains within a stable low band.

-### 4.3 Persistent high tension principle (World F pattern)
+### 4.3 Persistent high tension principle World F pattern

-A “persistent high tension early SMBH universe” is one for which, for every encoding sequence `enc_k` in `Enc_047` that respects physical constraints, and for every compatible sequence of states `m_k` in `M_reg_047` representing that universe, there exists `delta_EBH > 0` such that:
+A persistent high tension early SMBH universe is one for which, for every encoding sequence `enc_k` in `Enc_047` that respects physical constraints, and for every compatible sequence of states `m_k` in `M_reg_047` representing that universe, there exists `delta_EBH > 0` such that:

 ```txt
 Tension_EBH^(k)(m_k) >= delta_EBH